Joe Nichols: Personal life

 On January 8, 2005, Nichols returned to Nashville to see a therapist after causing a scene in Steamboat Springs, Colorado, while intoxicated on amphetamines and alcohol.
 He had been battling an addiction since 2002 after the death of his father.
 On October 13, 2007, Nichols was checked into a substance abuse rehabilitation program.

 Nichols married Heather Singleton on September 9, 2007, in Savannah, Georgia.
 He had known Singleton since they were 19 years old.
-The couple have two daughters.
-Nichols also has another daughter, born 1998, from a previous relationship.
+The couple has two daughters.
+Nichols also has another daughter, born in 1998, from a previous relationship.

 Nichols is a lifelong fan of the St. Louis Cardinals.